Hal Saflieni Hypogeum

 The Hypogeum (from the Greek, meaning 'underground') is a subterranean necropolis, discovered during building work in 1902.
 To visit is...

 Was completely rebuilt after the previous church was destroyed in WWII.

 The galleys of the Knights of St John were moored here while their masts were removed, using machinery mounted on the wall above the...

 Settle into comfortable sofas in what used to be the cellar of the Prince of Wales’ Own band club, with high stone-work arches.
 This is...

 Tarxien Temples information

-The Tarxien Temples , pronounced tar-sheen, are hidden up a back street several blocks east of the Hypogeum – keep your eyes peeled, as the entrance is inconspicuous.
+The Tarxien Temples (Tarxien is pronounced tar-sheen ) are hidden up a back street several blocks east of the Hypogeum.
 These megalithic structures were excavated in 1914 and are thought to date from between 3600 and 2500 BC.
-There are four linked structures, built with massive stone blocks up to 3m by 1m by 1m in size, decorated with spiral patterns and pitting, and reliefs of animals including bulls, goats and pigs.
-The large statue of a broad-hipped female figure was found in the right-hand niche of the first temple.
+There are four linked structures, built with massive stone blocks up to 3m by 1m by 1m in size, decorated with spiral patterns, pitting, and animal reliefs.